Grant-Ad-Nauseum/Flexor.js/README.md

 _Flexor.js is a lightweight, extensible layout library that enhances CSS Flexbox with a simple, attribute-driven API and a robust plugin system.
-Built for developers who want control without complexity, Flexor delivers responsive, dynamic layouts using just two files—flexor.js and flexor.css—packed with 50 powerful plugins for responsiveness, interactivity, accessibility, and more.
+Built for developers who want control without complexity, Flexor delivers responsive, dynamic layouts using just two files; flexor.js and flexor.css—packed with 50 powerful plugins for responsiveness, interactivity, accessibility, and more.
 Streamline your layouts with a tool that’s as flexible as you are._